People's Volunteer Army: Second Phase campaign (25 November–24 December 1950)

-Third Phase Campaign (December 31, 1950 – January 8, 1951)
+Third Phase Campaign (31 December 1950–8 January 1951)

-Hoping to pressure the UN into abandoning South Korea, Mao ordered the PVA to attack the UN forces along the 38th Parallel.
+Hoping to pressure the UN into abandoning South Korea, Mao ordered the PVA to attack the UN forces along the 38th parallel.
 On the last day of 1950, PVA/KPA forces attacked several ROK divisions along the parallel, breaching the UN defenses in the process.
-To avoid another encirclement, UN forces evacuated Seoul on January 3, and PVA/KPA forces recaptured the city on January 4.
-Both the US Eighth Army and the US X Corps retreated another 50 mi, but the overextended PVA were completely exhausted after months of nonstop fighting.
-Ridgway took immediate steps to raise the morale and fighting spirit of the battered Eighth Army, which had fallen to low levels during its retreat from North Korea.
+To avoid another encirclement, UN forces evacuated Seoul on 3 January, and PVA/KPA forces recaptured the city on 4 January.
+Both the Eighth Army and the US X Corps retreated another 50 mi, but the overextended PVA were completely exhausted after months of nonstop fighting.

-Fourth Phase Campaign (January 30 – April 21, 1951)
+Fourth Phase Campaign (30 January–21 April 1951)

 The overextended PVA were forced to disengage and to recuperate for an extensive period of time, but the UN forces soon returned to the offensive.
-On January 23, 1951, the US Eighth Army launched Operation Thunderbolt, attacking the unprepared PVA/KPA forces south of the Han River.
-This was followed up with Operation Roundup by US X Corps in central Korea.
-Hoping to regain the initiative, the PVA counterattacked at the Battle of Hoengsong on February 11, stopping US X Corps' advance in the process.
-But without proper rest and recuperation, the new offensive soon fizzled out at the Battle of Chipyong-ni on February 15.
-With the entire PVA incapable of any further offensive operations, the US Eighth Army launched Operation Killer on February 21, followed by Operation Ripper on March 6.
-A revitalized Eighth Army, restored by Ridgway to fighting trim, expelled the PVA/KPA troops from Seoul on 16 March, destroying much of the city with aerial and artillery bombardments in the process.
+On 23 January 1951 the Eighth Army launched Operation Thunderbolt, attacking the unprepared PVA/KPA forces south of the Han River.
+This was followed up with Operation Roundup by X Corps in central Korea.

-MacArthur was removed from command by President Truman on April 11, 1951, due to a disagreement over policy.
-MacArthur was succeeded by Ridgway, who led the UN forces for additional offensives across the 38th Parallel.
-A series of attacks managed to slowly drive back the opposing forces, inflicting heavy casualties on PVA/KPA units as UN forces advanced some miles north of the 38th parallel to Line Kansas.
+Hoping to regain the initiative, the PVA counterattacked at the Battle of Hoengsong on 11 February, stopping X Corps' advance in the process.
+But without proper rest and recuperation, the new offensive soon fizzled out at the Battle of Chipyong-ni on 15 February.
+With the entire PVA incapable of any further offensive operations, the Eighth Army launched Operation Killer on 21 February, followed by Operation Ripper on 6 March.
+The Eighth Army expelled the PVA/KPA troops from Seoul on 16 March, destroying much of the city with aerial and artillery bombardments in the process.